 Depending on whether your submission is for a single lot or multiple lots, you’re able to adjust the lot amount by pressing the Add lot button on the upper-right corner of the Pack details section.

-2. Fill out the Pack SSCC 18 field by manually entering the information.
+Fill out the Pack SSCC-18 field by manually entering the information.

-1. For vendors onboarded to the managed SSCC-18, you can select Generate all SSCC18 IDs to auto populate an SSCC-18 code.
+For suppliers onboarded to the managed SSCC-18, you can select Generate all SSCC-18 IDs to auto populate an SSCC-18 code.
+For more information regarding managed SSCC-18 or if you’d like to learn how to enroll, refer to the SSCC-18 section of this guide.

-3. Then, click Next.
 After selecting Next, your information will go through a validation process.
-To learn more about validation process, go to the Validation section.
+To learn more about validation process, go to the Validation section of this guide.

 You can select Save and exit to save your edits in the submission process.